How to Decorate Your Christmas Tree Like a Professional Designer

 You can use multiple colors, textures, and patterns of paper and ribbon in your color scheme.

-Simple brown kraft paper #ad used as wrapping paper with a fancy bow (or even simple twine) is always a designer favorite.
+Simple brown kraft paper #ad used as wrapping paper with a fancy bow or simple twine is a designer favorite for a more minimal or rustic look.

 You might also like the article Your Christmas Gifts are Part of Your Christmas Tree Decorations.